German and English: Language Similarities & Differences

 The high German consonant shift

-Some of the spelling differences between these similar vocabulary words can be explained by a linguistic phenomenon called the high German consonant shift.
+Some of the spelling differences between these similar vocabulary words can be explained by a linguistic phenomenon called the High German consonant shift.
 Between the 3rd and the 8th century, some pronunciation changes occurred in the German language but not in other Germanic languages such as English and Dutch.

 The three main high German consonant shifts are the following: